-No vaccinations are currently required to enter Peru, but the COVID-19 vaccine is required by Cattara and the usual immunizations for typhoid, tetanus, hepatitis A, and polio are recommended.
-These regulations and recommendations change frequently, so please check with your local health department or the CDC for more information (www.cdc.gov).
+No vaccinations are currently required to enter.
+The usual immunizations for typhoid, tetanus, hepatitis A, and polio are recommended.
+These regulations and recommendations change frequently, so please check with your local health department or CDC for more information (www.cdc.gov).
 Please advise us of any pre-existing medical conditions that may affect your health on the trek (recent injuries or surgeries, chronic illnesses, etc.).
 We recommend you bring your own personal first-aid kit, pain killers, and allergy medicines if you are prone to allergic reactions (especially EpiPen's if you are allergic to bee stings).
 Moleskin or Second Skin for blisters is also recommended, as well as Band-Aids and antibiotic ointment.
-Consult your doctor about bringing other medications, such as Diamox for altitude, antibiotics like Cipro for stomach ailments, and azithromycin as a broad-spectrum antibiotic.
-The trip leader will also carry a basic kit for emergencies, but will not have any prescription medications.
-We strongly recommend your get a medical check-up before the trek if you are over 60 years of age.
+Consult your doctor about bringing other medications, such as Diamox for altitude, antibiotics like azithromycin for traveler's diarrhea, and a broad-spectrum antibiotic.
+The trip leader will also carry a basic kit for emergencies but can't administer prescription medications.
+We strongly recommend you get a medical check-up before the trek if you are over 65 years of age.